speedfuns/botw/MasterSwordAndDungeons.md

 Climb to the **Cryonis Trial** and complete it. `(2/24)`

-Head to the **Stasis Trial**, you will need to heal from the weather.
+Head to the **Stasis Trial**, you will need to heal from the cold weather.

 Complete the **Stasis Trial** and grab the Sledgehammer inside. `(3/24)`
 > Optional: Get the **Traveler's Shield** for safety in case your Boko Shield is badly damaged or broken, costs about 30 seconds to get.